chrisgrieser/nvim-spider/README.md

 ```

 > [!NOTE]
-> Setting the option overrides `nvim-spider`'s default behavior, meaning subword
+> The customPatterns option overrides `nvim-spider`'s default behavior, meaning subword
 > movement and skipping of punctuation are disabled.
 You can add
-> `customPatterns` as an option to the `.motion` call to create extra motions,
+> `customPatterns` as an option to the `.motion` call to create new motions,
 > while still having access `nvim-spider`'s default behavior.
+> Pass a patterns table and set overrideDefault to false to extend
+> `nvim-spider`'s default behavior with a new pattern.

 ## Special Cases

 ### UTF-8 support

 For adding UTF-8 support for matching non-ASCII text, add `luautf8` as rocks.
 You can do so directly in `packer.nvim` or via dependency on `nvim_rocks` in
 `lazy.nvim`.